Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Introduction

 OFO utilizes measurements as feedback and employs optimization algorithms as feedback controllers to steer physical systems towards their optimal operating points \cite{Hauswirth2021}, which are defined by the well-established optimal power flow (OPF) problem.
 Compared to directly solving the OPF problem in a feedforward manner, OFO does not need an accurate grid model nor data of non-controllable loads, affords fast calculations, and is robust against uncertainties and disturbances in distribution systems due to its feedback-based nature \cite{Haberle2021,Hauswirth2021,Ortmann2020}.
 Figure \ref{fig:feedback} illustrates feedforward and feedback systems.

 OFO also brings distinct advantages over other existing approaches.
 Compared to local droop control \cite{Li2014,Bolognani2019,Ortmann2020_dist}, OFO ensures more reliable voltage regulation \cite{Bolognani2019} and can pursue grid-level objectives.
 In contrast to deep reinforcement learning \cite{Cao2021,Zhang2021}, OFO does not need a complicated (often centralized offline) training process while offering theoretical guarantees to obtain globally optimal solutions.
-Furthermore, unlike using traditional voltage regulators such as on-load tap changers and capacitor banks \cite{Nazir2021}, OFO provides rapid voltage regulation with inverter-interfaced DERs and can complement these slow-reacting devices in real \mbox{time \cite{Tang2021}}.
+Recent studies in \cite{Gupta2024,Yuan2024,Yuan20242,Cui2022} have explored data-driven approaches to train linear and nonlinear local voltage controllers via deep learning, reinforcement learning, and unsupervised learning.
+However, these approaches demand extensive training data and lack optimality guarantees without real-time coordination between DERs.
+Furthermore, unlike using traditional voltage regulators such as on-load tap changers and capacitor banks \cite{Nazir2021}, OFO provides rapid voltage regulation with inverter-interfaced DERs and can complement these slow-reacting devices in real \mbox{time \cite{Tang2021}}. \looseness=-1

-While many OFO controllers rely on centralized communication \cite{DallAnese2018,DallAnese2018_vpp, Bernstein2019,Haberle2021,Ortmann2024,Guo2023,Zhan2023,Ortmann2020,Zhou2018,Zhan2024,Cave2024}, distributed OFO based on communication between physical neighbours appears to be a compelling approach due to its robustness to single-point failures\mbox{\cite{Bolognani2015,Bolognani2019,Tang2021,Magnusson2020,Tang2024,Qu2020}}.
+While many OFO controllers rely on centralized communication \cite{DallAnese2018,DallAnese2018_vpp, Bernstein2019,Haberle2021,Ortmann2024,Guo2023,Zhan2023,Ortmann2020,Zhou2018,Zhan2024,Cave2024}, distributed OFO \mbox{\cite{Bolognani2015,Bolognani2019,Tang2021,Magnusson2020,Tang2024,Qu2020}} based on communication between physical neighbours appears to be a compelling approach due to its robustness to single-point failures and enhancement of privacy.
 Among the existing distributed designs, \cite{Bolognani2015,Bolognani2019,Tang2021} demand particular forms of objective functions, while \cite{Magnusson2020} relies on disseminating global information through neighbouring nodes.
 However, the systematic delays inherent in this information propagation may raise stability issues, potentially undermining its efficacy in practical distribution systems.
 In \cite{Tang2024}, the distributed design was achieved by only keeping components in the network sensitivity matrix related to local and neighbouring nodes.
 This heuristic approach does not assure adequate voltage regulation.